wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 <td width="50%" markdown="span">![Screenshot of the Alerts Browser, where we've searched for the ECS instance CPU usage too high alert](images/clone_aws_alert.png) </td></tr>
 <tr>
 <td width="50%" >
-5. Customize the thresholds.
-For example, you can set up the alert to be SEVERE when 97% of CPU utilization is reached.
+5. Customize the thresholds. <p>For example, you can set up the alert to be SEVERE when 97% of CPU utilization is reached.</p>
 6. Scroll down to the <strong>Recipients</strong> section.
 For the lowest severity level that you want notification for:<br/>
 &nbsp;&nbsp; a.
 Click the plus (+) icon.<br/>
 &nbsp;&nbsp; b.
 Enter your email address.<br/>